taocpp/json/doc/Advanced-Use-Cases.md

 Occurrences of `RAW_PTR` are replaced with a deep copy of the pointee.

 Occurrences of `OPAQUE_PTR` are replaced with a JSON Value created by using the `produce()` function from the traits as Events producer (or the function supplied as second argument to `basic_value::unsafe_assign_opaque_ptr()`) together with `tao::json::events::to_basic_value` as Events consumer.

+## Unsafe Value Class Functions

+Some of the member functions of class `tao::json::value` are also available in an "unsafe" version that, in the name of efficiency, makes certain assumptions or omits certain checks.

+The accessors like `tao::json::value::get_boolean()` have an unsafe version `tao::json::value::unsafe_get_boolean()` that does **not** check the type.
+Instead of throwing an exception on type mismatch it will return bogus data, crash the application or do some other *undefined* behaviour.

+The assign methods like `tao::json::value::assign_boolean()` have an unsafe version `tao::json::value::unsafe_assign_boolean()` that does not check whether the previous value has a non-trivial destructor that needs to be called before being overwritten.

+TODO: List all other unsafe functions.

 Copyright (c) 2018 Dr. Colin Hirsch and Daniel Frey